challamani/blockchain-simulation/README.md

 Everything is in-memory operation, you might encounter heap-memory related errors at runtime (when you try with huge number of records)

-Planning to integrate with *Camunda BPMN engine* to get in-memory transactions, so you won't encounter any jvm heap errors at runtime.
+Planning to integrate with *Camunda BPMN engine* to hold transactions, so that we won't encounter any jvm heap errors at runtime.